Scripts

 metatable.
 For instance, when a non-numeric value is the operand of an

-addition, Lua checks for a function in the field "__add" in its
+addition, Lua checks for a function in the field "__add"

 metatable.
 If it finds one, Lua calls this function to perform the